Land register submissions

 If this happens, we will contact you to request a rescan or another format.

-Contact customer services if you have a shape file to submit with your application.
+Contact customer services if you have a shapefile to submit with your application.

 Applications using spreadsheets